 One of the most incredible experiences of my and (Virginia San Fratello) career was bringing to life the conceptual drawing of the Teeter-totter Wall from 2009 in an event filled with joy, excitement, and togetherness at the border wall, he posted on social media.

-While the seesaw fence drew acclaims from many people, some people, however, are not pleased by it.
+While the seesaw fence drew acclaim from many people, some people were not pleased by it.
 Few observers saw darker undertones in the wall, with some stating that it conveyed a Pollyanna message on unity and equality or a dystopian symbol of a security-obsessed future.

 One critic wrote on Twitter:

-There are so many horrible things about this installation, from adding to that violent colonial wall that is desecrating indigenous land & separating families, to the seesaw implying equal power relations, to human relations being mediated by the settler states of USA and Mexico.
+There are so many horrible things about this installation, from adding to that violent colonial wall that is desecrating indigenous land & separating families to the seesaw implying equal power relations, to human relations being mediated by the settler states of the USA and Mexico.

-The original drawings and design of the Teeter-Totter Wall are currently held at the Museum of Modern Art in New York as well as the San Francisco Museum of Modern Art.
+The original drawings and design of the Teeter-Totter Wall are currently held at the Museum of Modern Art in New York and the San Francisco Museum of Modern Art.

-For anyone who wasn’t directly affected by it, it seems like the wall was largely invisible until Donald Trump was campaigning, says Rael.
+For anyone who wasn’t directly affected by it, it seems like the wall was largely invisible until Donald Trump was campaigning.
 Trump claimed he was going to build a wall as if one didn’t already exist.
-This (installation) was a much –needed recognition of what a wall does to communities on either side.
+This (installation) was a much–needed recognition of what a wall does to communities on either side.
 I think this resonated in people’s hearts and showed the importance of humanity along the border.

-When Rael and his friend San Fratello decided to create the Teeter-Totter Wall, it was not just as an act of rebellion against the separation that is brought about by a wall.
+When Rael and his friend San Fratello decided to create the Teeter-Totter Wall, it was not just an act of rebellion against the separation brought about by a wall.
 Instead, it also became a symbol of the direct consequences an action on one side has on the other.

 We wanted to show the duality of the joy and sorrow in this innocent act of the play.

-The wall became a literal fulcrum for U.S-Mexico relations and children and adults were connected in meaningful ways on both sides with the recognition that actions that take place on one side have a direct consequence on the other side, Rael wrote.
+The wall became a literal fulcrum for U.S-Mexico relations, and children and adults were connected in meaningful ways on both sides with the recognition that actions that take place on one side have a direct consequence on the other side.